 - It's important to note that there is a wide range of possible psychedelic experiences and so each person will have a unique experience.
 From experience to experience within the same journeyer, variability also exists.

 - Just prior to the journey, journeyer’s might be feeling both excited and anxious which is all part of the experience.
 Journeyer’s should take solace in the preparation leading up to this point.
-They reflect on their intention and remind oneself to focus inwards, trust, let go, surrender, and breathe in the experience.
+They reflect on their intention and remind oneself to focus inwards, choose to trust, let go, be open, and say yes.
+Confront the light and the dark places.
+Meet both with trust and assertiveness.

 - Commonly, a LSD experience lasts around 10-12 hours.
 It often begins within 30-45 minutes post-consumption, peaks around the 2-4 hour mark and diminishes over another 4-6 hours.
 In the days following the experience there is an ‘afterglow’ in which journeyers report having a greater sense of openness, cognitive flexibility, social connectedness, positive mood, acceptance, peace, and heightened taste, smell, sight, and hearing.
 The afterglow may last 1-30 days.